Speaker of the New Zealand House of Representatives: In the debating chamber

 The speaker's most visible role is that of presiding over the House of Representatives when it is in session.
 The speaker presides from an elevated chair behind the Table in the debating chamber.
 This involves overseeing the order in which business is conducted, and determining who should speak at what time.
 The speaker is also responsible for granting or declining requests for certain events, such as a snap debate on a particular issue.

 An important part of the speaker's role is enforcing discipline in the House.
 They are expected to conduct the business of the House in an impartial manner.
 The speaker defers to 'Standing Orders', which are the written rules of conduct governing the business of the House.
 Included in these rules are certain powers available to the speaker to ensure reasonable behaviour by MPs, including the ability to order disruptive MPs to leave the debating chamber.
 MPs who feel one of these rules has been breached by another member can interrupt a debate by using a procedure known as a 'point of order'.
 The speaker must then determine whether the complaint is just.
-Earlier Speaker's rulings on similar points of order are referred to in considering the point raised.
+Earlier speakers' rulings on similar points of order are referred to in considering the point raised.
 The clerk of the House, who sits directly in front of the speaker, assists the speaker in making such rulings.

 By convention, speakers have traditionally been addressed inside the debating chamber as "Mr Speaker" or "Madam Speaker".

 Outside the debating chamber

-The speaker is also responsible for directing and overseeing the administration and security of the buildings and grounds of Parliament (including the Beehive, Parliament House, Bowen House and the Parliamentary Library building), and the general provision of services to members.
+The speaker is also responsible for directing and overseeing the administration and security of the buildings and grounds of Parliament, and the general provision of services to members.
 In doing so, the speaker consults and receives advice from the Parliamentary Service Commission, which comprises MPs from across the House.

 As the most senior office of Parliament, the speaker has other statutory responsibilities, for example under the Electoral Act 1993.
 In this role a portion of the Parliament Buildings are given over to the speaker.
-Known as the Speaker's Apartments these include his personal office, sitting rooms for visiting dignitaries and a small residential flat which the speaker may or may not use as living quarters.
+Known as the Speaker's Apartments these include his personal office, sitting rooms for visiting dignitaries, and a small residential flat which the speaker may or may not use as living quarters.

 The speaker chairs three select committees: